OptionalRule/optionalrule.github.io/_posts/2023-05-18-vathirond-city-of-mad-inspiration.md

 In the wake of the Last War, new powers have risen within Vathirond:

-- The **Moonfox Brigade**, a group of House Deneith mercenaries, maintain security in the lands surrounding Vathirond and guard against threats from The Mournland.
-Answering directly to the crown of Breeland, there is considerable tension between the Moonfox Brigade, and the Firehawk Legion that patrols the city.
+**The Moonfox Brigade**, a formidable assembly of House Deneith mercenaries, operates as the bulwark between Vathirond and the ominous threats emanating from The Mournland.
+Commissioned directly by the Brelish crown, the Brigade's presence and authority reverberate across the surrounding lands, instilling a sense of guarded stability.
+Adorned in uniforms bearing their emblem, a fox silhouetted by a silver moon, these disciplined soldiers uphold their duty with unwavering commitment.
+Yet, beneath the surface of this professional alliance, an undercurrent of tension exists between the Moonfox Brigade, patrolling the rural outskirts, and the Firehawk Legion, who maintain order within the city's boundaries.
+This friction not only reflects conflicting methodologies and jurisdictions, but also the broader political complexities that engulf Vathirond.

-- The **Goonswarm**, the largest salvage gang in Vathirond, controls most of the mudfields and migrant worker camps south of the city.
-Their ruthless and cunning leader, Evalin MacTanni, keeps them in line and has turned the Dunvar Valley into her own treasure trove.

-- The **Odd Fellows**, Vathirond's traditional Thieves Guild, has become an almost shadow government within the city.
-They control smuggling, gambling, and the city's black market, and have been clashing with the Goonswarm over territory and "salvaged" goods.

-- The **Spiral Dancers**, a sect of druids, have found a home in the twisted Thornwood north of the city.
-There are rumors of a Warforged druid among them, a figure as enigmatic as the grove they inhabit.

-- The **Korranberg Institute for Mournlands Research** (KIMR), a collaborative academic initiative, has been granted the ruins of the Lonteu Opera House in the Crown of Sirens.
-Their mission: to study the Mournlands and perhaps uncover how to heal the scars of the Last War.

-Vathirond, while a shadow of its former glory, remains a city of resilience and potential.
-Its people strive to reclaim their city's vibrant past while navigating the complexities of their present.
-The spirit of Vathirond, like the art it was known for, persists amidst the ruins - a testament to the enduring power of creativity, even in the face of devastation.
+**Narani Laseur**, the enigmatic figurehead of Vathirond, ascended to her position through a veneer of populism that belied her insatiable hunger for power and wealth.
+Possessing a shrewd ability to capitalize on the city's dire straits, she turned the tragedies of war into her own profiteering enterprise, harvesting the spoils from the devastated Dunvar Valley and the skeletal remains of The Mournlands.
+Such voracious exploitation bred deep fissures within the social fabric of Vathirond, exacerbating the divide between the haves and have-nots.
+Underpinning her reign, the **Firehawk Legion**, a cadre of Darguun Goblinoid mercenaries, serve as the city's ostensible protectors.
+Yet, beneath the surface, they are the clawed arm of Laseur's cabal, bending the rule of law to the will of their matron, enforcing her decrees without question, and ensuring her tainted prosperity thrives amidst the ruins.

+**The Goonswarm**, Vathirond's most formidable salvage gang, casts an imposing shadow over the battered expanse of the Dunvar Valley.
+Their territory spans the sprawling mudfields and makeshift camps that house scores of migrant workers, many refugees from The Mournlands or displaced from the ravages of the Last War.
+At the helm of this formidable operation is the indomitable Evalin MacTanni, a figure equally feared and respected.
+Her unyielding ruthlessness and sharp cunning transformed the Goonswarm from a ragtag assembly of scavengers into a well-oiled salvage machine.
+MacTanni's charisma has turned the Dunvar Valley into a kingdom of salvage, extracting wealth from the wreckage, remnants, and refuse of battles past.
+The scars of war have become her treasure trove, promising riches to those desperate enough to risk life and limb amidst the rusted debris and lingering dangers that permeate the region.

+**The Odd Fellows** exert their influence in the labyrinthine alleys and shadowy corners of Vathirond.
+This once-disorganized Thieves Guild, composed of neighborhood gangs, banded together in the wake of the city's devastation during the Last War, forging order from chaos.
+Under their flag, smuggling routes thrived, clandestine gambling dens buzzed, and a vibrant black market emerged from the ashes.
+The Odd Fellows have become an intricate part of Vathirond's post-war fabric, operating as a shadow government within the city, navigating its underworld with unparalleled savvy.
+However, this rise to power has sparked tension and conflict, particularly with the Goonswarm.
+These two formidable entities now stand at odds, clashing over the invaluable territory and the highly lucrative market of "salvaged" goods that the ruined city and its surrounding landscapes provide.
+The Odd Fellows, masters of stealth and subterfuge, are always prepared to play the long game, their moves as unpredictable as the city's uncertain future.

+**The Korranberg Institute for Mournlands Research (KIMR)** is a beacon of hope amidst the ruins of Vathirond.
+Occupying the remains of the once grand Lonteu Opera House in the Crown of Sirens, KIMR is a huddle of academic rigor and unwavering determination.
+Comprised of intrepid scholars, skilled wizards, and a cadre of brave souls unafraid to probe the enigmatic Mournlands, they have transformed this erstwhile cultural edifice into a nerve center of knowledge and discovery.
+Amidst the grandeur of fallen arches and dilapidated galleries, they pursue a mission that's as daunting as it is crucial: to understand the Mournlands, to peel back the layers of mystery shrouding it, and, ultimately, to unearth ways to heal the scars left by the Last War.
+The scholars of KIMR, though working in the face of unimaginable devastation and under the shadow of the Mournlands, persist, their pursuits lighting the path towards potential restoration and redemption for Vathirond and perhaps all of Khorvaire.